-Form 4868.
-Application for Automatic Extension of Time To File U.S. Individual Income Tax Return.
-You can get an automatic 4-month extension of time to file your tax return by filing Form 4868 or by paying the estimated income tax due using a credit card.
 This 4-month extension is not in addition to the automatic 2-month extension explained earlier.
 The 4 months and the 2 months both begin on April 15.
-You must file Form 4868 by the due date for filing your return.
-If you qualify for the 2-month automatic extension, vou do not have to file Form 4868 until June 15.
+You must file Form 4868 or make an electronic payment by the due date for filing your return.
+If you qualify for the 2-month automatic extension, you do not have to file Form 4868 until June 15.
 Print "Taxpayer Abroad" across the top of Form 4868.